-2. TYPES OF ACTIVITIES THAT INVOLVE PUBLIC PARTICIPATION
+2.0 TYPES OF ACTIVITIES THAT INVOLVE PUBLIC PARTICIPATION

-From the smile that a bus driver gives riders as they board each morning, to the construction of multi-million-dollar facilities, PVTA engages with the public and its customers everyday and in many ways.
+From the smile that a bus driver gives riders as they board each morning, to the construction of multi-million-dollar facilities, PVTA engages with the public and its customers every day and in many ways.

 PVTA recognizes there are many different types of activities that require public participation.
-PVTA strives to use the strategies and procedures that are best-suited to each situation and type of information that need to communicated to customers and the public.
+PVTA strives to use the strategies and procedures that are best suited to each situation and the type of information that needs to be communicated to customers and the public.

-This section describes five general types of activities in which PVTA engages that involve public participation.
+This section describes five general types of activities in which PVTA engages in that involve public participation.